Introduction to Mathematical Programming¶

 # Print the model

-# but we have no guarantees
+# but we have no global guarantees

 set_optimizer(incnlp_model, Bonmin_Optimizer)